 Indoor allergy sufferers, those allergic to house dust mites, dog or cat dander, may experience increased symptoms because we tend to spend more time indoors during winter months.
 Also, holiday decorations, travel and stress can all present challenges for people with allergies and asthma; for instance, Christmas trees can make some people sneeze or experience shortness of breath.
 It is unlikely that they are allergic to the tree itself, but the fragrance may be irritating and some trees harbor mold spores that trigger asthma and allergies that cause sneezing, itchy nose or wheezing.
 Ideally, use an artificial tree but, if you must have a real tree, let it dry in a garage or enclosed room for a week and have a non-allergic person give it a good shake prior to bringing it inside.
 Be sure to follow directions carefully when spraying artificial snow or flocking.
 Inhaling these sprays can irritate your lungs and trigger asthma symptoms.

-People with asthma should receive the yearly influenza vaccine as respiratory infections and viral respiratory infections in particular may exacerbate asthma symptoms.
-They should also strictly comply with prescribed controller asthma medications as winter months are associated with increased incidence of asthma exacerbations.
+People with asthma should receive the yearly influenza vaccine as respiratory infections and viral respiratory infections, in particular, may exacerbate asthma symptoms.
+They should also strictly comply with prescribed controller asthma medications as winter months are associated with an increased incidence of asthma exacerbations.

-Some of information provided in this article has been obtained from the allergy-library from the American Academy of Allergy Asthma and Immunology.
-For more information please visit aaaai.org
+Some of the information provided in this article has been obtained from the allergy-library from the American Academy of Allergy Asthma and Immunology.
+For more information please visit www.aaaai.org